 There are several ways to reach your audience and find leads, whether going through your database or asking for referrals.
 Social media ads are likely the most scalable and cost-effective method to get your brand in front of your target market.
 People who are thinking about refinancing their home and people who are about to move are on social media platforms.
 Social media advertising allows you to directly target and retarget these people and place highly relevant ads straight into their newsfeed.
 Think Facebook, LinkedIn, Instagram, Google and more.

 Intent can create targeted social media ads and landing pages for you!
 Talk to us to learn how we can help you grow your business.

-Data plays an integral role in the success of your strategy.
+Data plays an integral role in the success of your marketing strategy and providing an optimal mortgage customer journey to your buyer.
 Intent can help you organize your database so you know whom you are marketing to.
 We can also help assign buyer-specific campaigns based on factors such as demographics, behavior, and finances.